Print

 Notes

-• Feel free to use blackberries in place of the dewberries!
-Raspberries would also work well here.
+• Feel free to use blackberries in place of the dewberries.
+Raspberries and blueberries would also work well here.

 • Prep Time: 10 minutes